Skip Navigation

 Withdrawal

 You will start withdrawal within 72 hours of your last dose.
-Withdrawal is less severe if reduce your dose gradually rather than stop suddenly.
+Withdrawal is less severe if you reduce your dose gradually rather than stop suddenly.
 Opiate withdrawal symptoms include aches, tremor, diarrhoea, sweating and chills, sneezing, yawning and muscular spasms.
 You may have sleep problems, cravings and mood swings for weeks.

 How long does it stay in your system?